Please select the second broker

 Essentially, having an awareness of the dangers is the best way to protect yourself against them.
 Having trusted advisers or sources with whom you have built up a working relationship is always the best bet, but of course, everyone has to start somewhere and that’s where things can be risky.

 Marketing materials that look too good to be true probably are, and unbelievable promises should be taken with as big a pinch of salt as possible.
-Fortunately, there are regulatory bodies that cover many aspects of international financial dealings and it is always worth checking the credentials of anyone that you might be thinking of entering into a financial relationship with.
+Fortunately, there are regulatory bodies that cover many aspects of international financial dealings and it is always worth checking the credentials of forex brokers that you might be thinking of entering into a financial relationship with.

 Being wary of unsolicited or unexpected approaches, taking a common-sense approach and refusing to be rushed into making decisions are all key to avoiding being scammed.
-Above all though, listen to your gut instincts and stay sceptical at all times.
+Above all though, listen to your gut instincts and stay skeptical at all times.

 When someone looks into a business deal of some kind, the phrase ‘due diligence’ often comes up.
 This is especially true in the world of finance and economics, so it’s no surprise that it is something of a buzz phrase in the forex sector.

 Essentially it means doing your homework and research into the other parties involved in a potential deal, business arrangement or transaction that you might be considering.
 It is an important process as it can save you from falling victim to a clever fraudster and is hugely relevant today as scam artists are very sophisticated in their dark art.